INSIDE: The ULTIMATE Shopping Guide to Daiso Tokyo in Harajuku.

 - 13 Toadstool Rating (by the kids) – Tokyo Shopping at Daiso Harajuku 100 yen shop

-- 14 Looking for MORE SUPER DOOPER FUN places to visit in TOKYO?
+- 14 Looking for places to go shopping in Tokyo?

 How to find Takeshita Dori in Harajuku